aaron-grau/curic/javascript/readings/js-intro.md

 The greatest of ease!
 ```

-**NB**: Set up Node before reading further! you'll need it for the examples.
+**NB: Set up Node before reading further!
+You'll need it for the examples.**

-Got it working?
-Congratulations!
-Time to learn JavaScript.

 [node]:
 [server-side-javascript]:./server-side-javascript.md